arirusso/pulse-analysis/README.md

 ## Installation

-The package ([libsndfile](https://github.com/erikd/libsndfile)) must be installed first.
-It is available in *Homebrew*, *APT*, *Yum* as well as many other package managers.
+The package [libsndfile](https://github.com/erikd/libsndfile) must be installed first.
+It's available in *Homebrew*, *APT*, *Yum* as well as many other package managers.
 For those who wish to compile themselves or need more information, follow the link above for more information

 Install the gem itself using